papyrusglobal/security_audit/README.md

 PRP token is not transferable from the creation.
 This can be changed later using function `setTransferable()` by *owner* of smart contract.

 Smart contract has public variable `totalCollected`.
 It accumulates amount of received USD during Token Generation Event.
 To calculate this value in USD when calling `mint` function we specify `_priceUsd` value used at moment of participation.
 Value **0** can be used for tokens that are minted not as part of Token Generation Event (tokens minted for bounty, etc.).
-Adding `_priceUsd` argument and `totalCollected` calculation logic is the reason the contract implements mintable behavior directly rather than inheriting from OpenZeppelin `MintableToken`.
+Implementation minting tokens is based on `MintableToken` smart contract from OpenZeppelin, so `_priceUsd` argument and `totalCollected` calculation logic are only differences against it.

 #### Events

 - `Mint` - arises when tokens are minted.
 Has following arguments:
   - `to` (`address`) - address which gets minted tokens.
   - `amount` (`uint256`) - amount of minted tokens.
+  - `priceUsd` (`uint256`) - price for 1 token in USD at moment of participation.
 - `MintFinished` - arises when minting tokens is over.
 It is not possible to mint tokens after event is happened.
 - `TransferableChanged` - arises when ability to transfer tokens by holders is changed.
 Has following arguments:
   - `transferable` (`bool`) - new transferable value.